gridballast/utilitySim/README.md

 ### Overview

+ This repository contains simulation code for determining the impact of GridBallast controls on distribution voltage (gridballastVoltReg) and frequency (gridballastFreqReg).

+### gridballastVoltReg

  The purpose of this module is to track voltage across circuit nodes, determine if any nodes carry excess voltage, and then observe the effect gridballast devices have on voltage.
 Excess voltage can be defined as when the voltage on the node is more than 105% of rated voltage.
 For purposes of this simulation, nodes which exceed rated voltage are called 'offenders.'

  The gridballastVoltReg module works by first simulating powerflow on a circuit with solar generation in GridLAB-D, and then tracking voltage on the circuit.
 The user can specify if gridballast is enabled or not.
 Gridballast functionality only exsists for waterheaters and ziploads.
 If gridballast devices are 'on,' waterheaters and ziploads will turn on based upon the voltage level affecting them.
 For more information how gridballast works, please see [gridballast.com](http://www.gridballast.com).